-Surveillance: Although it is not known how rust spores entered Australia (whether on imported plant material, attached to other imported goods or via a traveller), it is thought that the rust had been in Australia for several months prior to detection, suggesting surveillance was inadequate.61 Australian biosecurity agencies were highly aware of the risk of the rust entering Australia, particularly after it arrived in Hawaii in 2005.62 In 2006, the Primary Industries Ministerial Council said the best defence to Eucalyptus rust was 'early detection through the use of hazard site surveillance using sentinel crops in Australia, the South West Pacific and South East Asia.63 The Office of the Chief Plant Protection Officer was said to be investigating costs and options for early detection.
-As far as we are aware, 5 years after it was reported in Hawaii, no early detection systems or specific surveillance programs had been established.
+Although it is not known how rust spores entered Australia (whether on imported plant material, attached to other imported goods or via a traveller), it is thought that the rust had been in Australia for several months prior to detection, suggesting surveillance was inadequate.11 Australian biosecurity agencies were highly aware of the risk of the rust entering Australia, particularly after it arrived in Hawaii in 2005.12 In 2006, the Primary Industries Ministerial Council said the best defence to Eucalyptus rust was 'early detection through the use of hazard site surveillance using sentinel crops in Australia, the South West Pacific and South East Asia.'13 The Office of the Chief Plant Protection Officer was said to be investigating costs and options for early detection.
+As far as we are aware, five years after it was reported in Hawaii, no early detection systems or specific surveillance programs had been established.

+Risk reduction measures

-Risk reduction measures: The horticultural industry is a very high risk industry for the environment - because of the invasive plants they sometimes sell and the pests and diseases accidentally imported and spread with nursery plants.
-We have been told by biosecurity officers that biosecurity practices in many wholesale plant breeding establishments and nurseries are poor.
+According to biosecurity officers, biosecurity practices in many wholesale plant breeding facilities and nurseries are poor.
 Many are sited next to bushland, with no buffer, which means that any pests or diseases introduced on nursery stock have a high risk of spreading into the natural environment.
 The origins of myrtle rust in Australia are unknown but for many weeks the only infestations found were in nurseries, and the pathogen was spread through the nursery trade even after it was identified in April 2010.
-It is important to inquire into the state of biosecurity within the nursery industry, determining the risks and measures that could be taken to reduce those risks.